-- Before associating a database server with a BART server, you must install SSH on the database server and the BART server. - Before restoring a BART backup, you must install BART, PEM agent, and SSH on the target server.
-SSH must also be installed on the BART server that you plan to use for restore. - To take a backup of the standby database servers, you must ensure that the latest pg_basebackup utility is installed on the database server that you want to manage through BART.
+- Before adding a BART server to the PEM console, you must manually install and configure BART on the BART host.
+For more information about installing and configuring BART, please see the BART Installation Guide. - Before associating a database server with a BART server, you must install SSH on the database server and the BART server. - Before restoring a BART backup, you must install BART, a PEM agent, and SSH on the target server.
+SSH must also be installed on the BART server that you plan to use to restore. - To take a backup of the standby database servers, you must ensure that the latest pg_basebackup utility is installed on the database server that you want to manage through BART.